layer5io/istio-service-mesh-workshop/README.md

 # Introduction to Istio
-A workshop on advanced aspects of service mesh through the lens of Istio.
+A workshop teaching concepts of service mesh through the lens of Istio.
 Questions?
-Join the [service mesh community](http://slack.layer5.io).
+See the community [discussion forum](http://discuss.layer5.io).

 ## Prerequisites